OPpuolitaival/cucumber-example/README.md

 # Cucumber example

-This is an example project for cucumber & selenium
+This is an example project of testing web page with Cucumber and Selenium

 ## Related links: